AirdroperUA/AirOS_legacy/README.md

 ### **Submarines (ArduSub)**

 ArduSub is the go-to control system for remotely operated underwater vehicles (ROVs) 🐟.
-BlueOS offers seamless integration with ArduSub, enabling efficient management and operation of underwater vehicles.
+AirOS offers seamless integration with ArduSub, enabling efficient management and operation of underwater vehicles.

 [BlueROV2](https://bluerobotics.com/store/rov/bluerov2/) is supported out of the box.